kstephens/ss/README.md

 (lambda formals . body)  =>  #<l formals (begin . body)>
 ```

-The lambda form is aware of its lexical enviroment, parameter positions and rest-args.
+The lambda form contains parameter, rest-arg positions and its lexical enviroment.
 The body is transformed to a basic block which is rewritten to aid proper tail-recursion.

 #### Variable References